codacy-open-source-projects-scans/mesa/docs/envvars.rst

    causes the Vulkan driver to call abort() immediately after detecting a lost device.
 This is extremely useful when testing as it prevents the test suite from continuing on with a lost device.

+.. envvar:: MESA_VK_VALIDATE_SHADER_BINARIES

+   enables extra validation of shader and pipeline binaries to ensure consistency of driver binaries.

 .. envvar:: MESA_VK_ENABLE_SUBMIT_THREAD